The NFCA Convention

 There's no denying the NFCA Convention is a special event.
 Coaches from all divisions, all over the world, meet in one place to talk softball, network and grow.
 There's no better experience than being in the same location - for four full days - with thousands of your colleagues.
 If you've never been to Convention, we're going to try and give you a glimpse of the magic, and if you've been before, hopefully this re-ignites your fire to join us again (and again, and again).

-The 2024 NFCA Convention is heading to Dallas, TX, December 4-7, 2024.
+The 2025 NFCA Convention is heading to Las Vegas, NV, December 10-13, 2025.

 Who am I?